susank00/susank00/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Susan khatri, a passionate React developer and cybersecurity enthusiast.
-I love crafting beautiful and user-friendly interfaces using modern technologies and best practices.
+I'm Susan Khatri, a developer with practical experience in quality assurance and cybersecurity.
+I've contributed to building and testing secure, high-quality software by combining development skills with thorough QA practices and penetration testing.
+I'm passionate about delivering reliable applications that perform well and stand up to real-world security challenges.

 ## 🌐 Socials: